Tobi823/ffupdater/README.md

 - rooted smartphone
 - [Shizuku](https://shizuku.rikka.app/) / [Sui](https://github.com/RikkaApps/Sui) with Android 6 or higher

+## FAQ

+- By clicking on the "i"-Icon, you can see the time of the last successful background update check.
+- Firefox Nightly: Replace the minutes with 'xx' because FFUpdater can only access the start time of the build and not the version name of the app update (finish time).
+The builds always starts at 5:00 and 17:00 and usually takes a few minutes.
+- Please reopen FFUpdater after moving it to the internal/external storage.

 ## How to contribute

 You can improve the translation on [Weblate](https://hosted.weblate.org/projects/ffupdater).
 Current progress: